Learning in Mean Field Games: A Survey: Definition of the problems

+\begin{remark}[Terminology] The literature refers to this type of problems mean field social optimum or MFC, since it is an optimal control problem of mean-field type, in the sense that it involves mean field interactions.
+See~\cite{bensoussanfrehseyam2013mean}.
+Another terminology commonly found in the literare is \defi{optimal control of McKean-Vlasov}, since, in continuous time and spaces, the controlled dynamics is of McKean-Vlasov type because it involves the law of the process itself.
+We refer to~\cite{carmona2018probabilistic,carmona2018probabilistic2} and the references therein for more details. \end{remark}

+\begin{example} This type of problems typically has two interpretations.
+We can think of it as a group of players trying to cooperate in order to maximize the social welfare.
+This viewpoint has applications for instance in macroeconomics (see e.g.~\citep{nuno2018social}) or cybersecurity (see e.g.~\citep[Example 1]{carmona2023model}).
+It is particularly relevant when it is compared with Nash equilibria -- we come back to this point below, when discussing the Price of Anarchy.
+Another interpretation is to imagine that a central planner is trying to design an optimal control for a large group of agents, e.g. robots.
+An example could be to find an optimal way to make agents move from one population distribution to another, which can be called ``distribution planning''; see e.g.~\citep[Example 2]{carmona2023model}. \end{example}

-\paragraph{Price of anarchy.} The average reward obtained by a representative player can only be higher in an MFSO than in an MFNE, by the very definition of a social optimum.
+\paragraph{Price of anarchy.} For a given model, one can compare the situation where all players use a Nash equilibrium policy with the situation where all players use a socially optimal policy.
+The expected reward obtained by a representative player can only be higher in a mean field social optimum than in a MFNE, by the very definition of a social optimum.
 The discrepancy between the two situations is quantified by the following notion the \defi{price of anarchy} (PoA).
+If there are multiple NE, the PoA is defined by considering the worst equilibrium.
 In the static setting, it is defined as:

 \looseness=-1 In the denominator, $\Nashs_{\mathrm{static}}$ denotes the set of static MFNE.
 The PoA can be defined analogously in the other settings.